ndalo-ben/health-system/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+Visit [http://localhost:3000](http://localhost:3000) to view the app.

-### Editing the Code

-You can start editing the app by modifying files in the `app/` directory.
-The app will automatically reload when you save changes.

 ---

 ## Deployment

-### Deploying on Vercel

-The easiest way to deploy your Next.js app is to use [Vercel](https://vercel.com/):
+The project can be easily deployed on platforms like [Vercel](https://vercel.com/).

-1. Push your code to a GitHub repository.
+1. Push your project to GitHub.
-2. Go to [Vercel](https://vercel.com/) and import your repository.
+2. Go to [Vercel](https://vercel.com/) and create a new project.
+3. Link your GitHub repository.
-3. Set up the environment variables in the Vercel dashboard.
+4. Add the environment variables on Vercel.
-4. Deploy your app.

-For more details, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).
+5. Deploy 🚀.

 ---

 ## API Endpoints

+The app uses internal API routes to interact with Supabase.
+Here are the available endpoints:

+---

-### POST `/api/programs`
+### `POST /api/programs`

-**Description:** Creates a new health program.
+**Create a new health program.**

 **Request Body:**